Latest Business Process Management Trends

 A recent development that might not have been expected back in the early days of BPM is the rise of remote working for office staff.
 More and more businesses are employing staff that is rarely, if ever, visiting an office – they might even be located on the other side of the world!

 Even in a very traditional office with on-site staff, it can be extremely hard to collaborate, ensuring that every employee knows their to-dos and responsibilities.
-Accordingly, one of the major Business Process Management trends for 2017 will be the way that technology helps improve workflows with easier collaboration possible through shared software tools.
+Accordingly, one of the major Business Process Management trends will be the way that technology helps improve workflows with easier collaboration possible through shared software tools.

 We may live in an age where remote working is increasingly popular, but it’s critical that companies take advantage of these tools to ensure that this flexibility for staff doesn’t impact on efficiency or the end result for customers.
 Giving them the same access to real-time interfaces and tools means that no matter where an employee may be, the business processes continue to run as smoothly as possible and that collaboration is unaffected.